Cablevision Systems investors may be having déjà vu with the Dolans.

 Cablevision has tried to spin off Rainbow in the past — it was a tracking stock in the earlier part of the decade, only to be re-absorbed into the company in 2002.
 And in 2005, as part of the Dolan family's first attempt to take the cable company private, the Dolans proposed spinning off Rainbow in a complicated deal that valued the unit at about $12.50 per share.

 But today's Rainbow media is a different animal.
-Eagan said that with the ratings success of AMC shows like Mad Men and Breaking Bad, AMC has its biggest buzz in years.
+Eagan said that with the ratings success of AMC shows like Mad Men and Breaking Bad, which have also garnered a ton of Emmy nominations, the network has its biggest buzz in years.
 And the success of those shows and others has translated into strong results at Rainbow.

 In the second quarter, revenue at the Rainbow division rose 14.6% to $239.7 million and adjusted operating cash flow increased 71.6% to $72.3 million.
 At AMC/IFC/WE, revenue was up 12% to $186.6 million and adjusted operating cash flow increased 22.4% to $90.8 million.